annotation/text-fabric/tf/convert/app/transcription.md

 Tokens have been detected by an NLP pipeline.
 The values of tokens are either words or non-word characters.
-White space is not part of the token.
+White-space is not part of the token.
 Whether a token is followed by a space or not is in the feature `after`.

 ## Sentence detection
 Sentences have been detected by an NLP pipeline.
-They form a new nodetype, `sentence`, with just a sequence number as feature (`nsent`).
+They form a new node type, `sentence`, with just a sequence number as feature (`nsent`).
 «endTokenYes»

 ## «Slot»s